What kind of computer do you use?

 How do you print your photos and graphics?

-My home printer is an HP Photosmart Plus All-In-One.
+My home printer is an HP Officejet 7110, a wide format e-printer.
 This is my scanner too.
 I occasionally use Shutterfly for other prints and photo books.
 Read how I print my Project Life photos here.

 What kind of paper do you use?